IamIamI/DamageMasker/README.md

 <p align="center">
   <img src="https://github.com/IamIamI/DamageMasker/blob/main/Images/DamageMasker_examples.jpg" width="600"/>
 </p>
 Figure 3.
-An overview of the impact different combination of settings can have when running ```DamageMasker```
+An overview of the impact different combination of settings can have when running ```DamageMasker```.\
+Highlighted nucleotides are preceived as damage by a given parameter.

 ## Expected results